 - a little DIY work on her menu (in the Tolsby frame)

-She loves changing the menu, so she is forever asking me to write something else on the chalkboard.
+She loves changing the menu, so she is forever asking me to write something else on the chalkboard (we love these pencils!).
 Sometimes, “The café is not open yet” because she is busy cleaning.